kompismatchning/kompismatchning/README.md

-# Blending
+# Kompismatchning

-Blending is a tool that helps organizations, cities and municipalities pair immigrants and refugees with people from the local community.
+Kompismatchning is a tool that helps organizations, cities and municipalities pair immigrants and refugees with people from the local community.
 It is currently being used by [IM](https://www.manniskohjalp.se) to run the Duo Stockholm program.
 It is free to use for anyone who wants to set up a similar program.

-A demo is available at https://blending.herokuapp.com/admin.
+A demo is available at https://kompismatchning.herokuapp.com/admin.
 Login with `admin@example.com` and `password`.

 ## Requirements

-Blending is built with Ruby on Rails and requires a server running Ruby and an SQL database such as Postgres.
+Kompismatchning is built with Ruby on Rails and requires a server running Ruby and an SQL database such as Postgres.
 An e-mail service such as [SendGrid](https://www.sendgrid.com) is required to send e-mails.
 We recommend installing and running the application on the [Heroku](https://www.heroku.com) platform.

 ## Running the application locally